Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Geo IP Cookie Consent: Cookie Consent is different everywhere.
 Show the correct Cookie Notice based on IP location, but only if a banner is needed.
 * Google Consent Mode - Use Consent Mode by Google with Google Tag Manager or Google Analytics.
 No further set-up needed.
 * Integration with TCF v2.0.
 An IAB Europe Consent Framework for Publishers.
 Registered CMP ID: 332
+* Data Request Forms and Registration

 = Privacy Laws & Guidelines =

 Simultaneously select USA, Canada, United Kingdom, Australie, South Africa, Brazil and the EU as targeted regions with conditional Consent and dedicated Cookie Banners.

+* Support for GDPR / ePrivacy - European Union with Extension for Switzerland.
 * Support for UK-GDPR / PECR and ICO Guidelines - United Kingdom.
 * Support for PIPEDA and CASL - Canada.
 * Support for Privacy Act 1988 & Australian Privacy Principles